Andreicucu93/ML-EasyData-Classifier/README.md

 Basic steps: Load the excel containing 2 columns (Feature column, Target column) Fill in the input area with Feature - column type information Hit Start and the model will predict what Target - column type information your input will have.

 ## Update:
+- Made a single threaded func to wrap load and model_action #8/28/2025
+- Check for dropdown #8/22/2025
-Checks for dropdowns and label indicators
+- Labels for textbox, dropdowns

-Error handling for scikit count < 2 class
+- Error handling for scikit count < 2 class #8/21/2025

 ## Features